-All the products you need to paint your guitar from scratch
+Complete kit to paint your guitar from scratch

-1- SUPPORT PREPARATION
+1- PREPARATION OF THE SUPPORT

 - Sand the wood with P240 and P400 grit sandpaper.
 The wood should be free of imperfections and stains.

-3- APPLICATION OF COLOR
+3- COLOR APPLICATION

-- We apply layers of color by sanding between them with P800, allowing to dry 24 hours between coats.
-It is recommended to apply a minimum of 2 coats and until a uniform finish is achieved.
+- Apply coats of color sanding between coats with P800 and let dry 24 hours between coats.
+It is recommended to apply a minimum of 2 coats until a uniform finish is achieved.
 Be especially careful when sanding the first coats of color to avoid peeling.

 - Finish the polishing with MIRKA POLARSHINE 5 and the BLACK sponge.
 With this last process we will get an extra shine.

-- If when applying it happens that you accidentally have a “sag” or “drip”, the finish must be allowed to dry for 24 hours and level by sanding with P400 sandpaper, preferably on a block of hard material.
-You can also “cut” the drip with a razor blade, a faster method that avoids accidents that can be caused by excessive sanding.
+- If you accidentally get a “drop” or “drip” during application, allow the finish to dry for 24 hours and level by sanding with P400 sandpaper, preferably on a hard sanding block.
+The drip can also be “cut” with a razor blade, a faster method and one that avoids the accidents that can be caused by excessive sanding.
 To familiarize yourself with the process, it is advisable to test on discarded wood, in order to evaluate for yourself the characteristics of the process of finishing a guitar with “Nitorlack” guitars.

-- It is also advisable to use a “witness” surface on which to apply the lacquer layers at the same time as on the piece to be finished.
-A piece of paper taped to a rigid support (wood, thick cardboard) is a suggestion.
-Thus, by first measuring the thickness of the paper with a caliper and then measuring the resulting thickness of the successive layers once dry, you will have a fairly accurate idea of the thickness of the layer that is being applied and thus be able to have a more accurate idea of the thickness Of the same.
+- It is also advisable to use a “witness” surface on which to apply the coats of lacquer at the same time as on the piece to be finished.
+A paper glued with masking tape to a rigid support (wood, thick cardboard) is a suggestion.
+Thus, measuring first the thickness of the paper with a caliper and then measuring the resulting thickness of the successive layers once dry, you will have a fairly accurate idea of the thickness of the layer to be applied and thus be able to have a better idea of its thickness.
 A thickness of 150 to 180 microns (0.15 to 0.18 mm) guarantees a fine finish, which respects the vibrations of the instrument, while protecting it, avoiding excessive thicknesses.